 The question that concerns British expats living here is Spain is will the Spanish government reflect the same approach as Britain regarding EU citizens from other countries already lawfully resident and living in the UK.
 There are an estimated 3 million EU citizens living in the UK, the majority of which are Irish, Polish, and German.
-Outgoing Prime Minister David Cameron made this statement on the day of the referendum when he said "I will do everything I can as Prime Minister to steady the ship over the coming weeks.
+Prime Minister Theresa May made this statement "I will do everything I can as Prime Minister to steady the ship and get the best possible deal.
 I would also reassure Brits living in European countries, and European citizens living here, that there will be no immediate changes in your circumstances.
 There will be no initial change in the way our people can travel, in the way our goods can move or the way our services can be sold.
 We must now prepare for a negotiation with the European Union".

 The most immediate effect for EU citizens working in the UK who send money back to their home countries, will be a fall in the value of their sterling income when they exchange it into their home country’s currency.

 During the campaign the Vote To Leave group made a clear declaration about EU expats living in the UK, which should help to calm some concerns: